jleyba/js-dossier/README.md

 **Configuration Options**

  * `output` Path to the directory to write all generated documentation to.
+This field is required.

  * `closureLibraryDir` Path to the base directory of the Closure library (which must contain base.js and depsjs).
 When this option is specified, Closure's